Cayo Santa Maria Scuba diving is a breeze this day, the water is warm and the visibility in April 2022 is amazing.

 Also read: Brilliant Travel Tips Before Traveling To Cuba!

 The two different dive sites are a couple of miles off the shore, and the divemasters use the transport time to give each group the pre-dive briefing.

 Going through what conditions to expect on the dive site, signals that will be used, troubleshooting, partnering, max depth on the dive, approximate length, and a bit of wishful thinking on what species possibly may cross our path today.

 Both dive sites provide very calm seas today, so there were no issues at all exiting the boat or communicating on the surface before we submerged.

 First Tranquil Cayo Santa Maria Scuba Diving Experience

 My first diving experience in Cayo Santa Maria is exploring a coral reef, and I am again super happy to see that the reef seems to be bubbling with life, and color, and really look super healthy.

 Swimming around the reef, depths varying (but nothing below 12ish meters) we get to explore little cave-like structures, and tunnels.

-There are overhangs, and canyons with a sun-kissed sand bottom, and vegetation looming on all sides as well as the tropical shoals of fish.
+There are overhangs, canyons with a sun-kissed sand bottom, and vegetation looming on all sides as well as tropical shoals of fish.
 We are gliding by lots of huge lobsters hiding under shadowy cliffs and the occasional dragonfish.

 I really enjoyed this shallow exploratory nature dive, despite the fact that my Viking heritage seems to fail me – as I tend to start freezing a bit these days even in Caribbean waters!